 Earwax is common.
-Many people try to remove it, but shouldn’t.
+Many people try to remove it, but you should never remove your own ear wax.
 A common earwax removal method is using a cotton swab, but some people also use ear candles or ear vacuums to try to remove hair wax.
 We strongly recommend you avoid avoiding those extremely dangerous methods.
 If you experience earwax buildup, we suggest you visit a doctor who can safely remove your earwax buildup.

 The Danger of Putting Objects in Your Ear